We all want Super Bowl XLIV to be an exciting and competitive game between the New Orleans Saints and Indianapolis Colts.

 You will NOT see ‘Greivis Island’ pop up as a new region in College Park, MD.

-You will NOT see kindergartners verbally committing to Lane Kiffin and USC.
+Also, you will NOT see kindergartners verbally committing to Lane Kiffin and USC.
 On second thought, you may want to write this one in pencil.

 You will NOT see Kurt Warner ‘pullin’ a Favre’.